ABOUT ME

 Michela Siuni is an award-winning multilingual researcher working at the intersection between cultural relations and culinary practices.

-Michela also holds a MA in Global Communication from The Chinese University of Hong Kong, a MA in International Relations and Management studies from the University of Aberdeen, and a specialist diploma in Public Affairs (Level 7, CIPR accredited).
-Over the years she has gained extensive experience in digital marketing, reputation management, qualitative research, copyediting and public speaking across a variety of fields and geographies.
+Michela holds a MA in Anthropology of Food from SOAS, a MA in Global Communication from The Chinese University of Hong Kong and a MA in International Relations and Management from the University of Aberdeen.
+She also completed a specialist diploma in Public Affairs (Level 7, CIPR accredited).

 Visual anthropology in practice